Omaha Storm Chasers: Triple-A East / International League (2021–present)

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Storm Chasers were placed in the Triple-A East.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 Omaha ended the season in eighth place with a 66–54 record.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Omaha finished the tournament tied for fourth place with a 7–2 record.
 Jackson Kowar was selected as the league's Pitcher of the Year, and shortstop Bobby Witt Jr. was chosen as its Top MLB Prospect.
 In 2022, the Triple-A East became known as the International League (IL), the name historically used by the regional circuit prior to the 2021 reorganization.
+The Storm Chasers won the first-half of the 2024 season en route to the club's first International League championship, which they secured after defeating the Columbus Clippers in a best-of-three series, 2–1.
+They were defeated by the PCL's Sugar Land Space Cowboys, 13–6, in the Triple-A championship game.
+Manager Mike Jirschele, who led the team to a league-best 89–59 record, won the IL Manager of the Year Award.

+Sale

+In September 2024, owner Gary Green sold the Storm Chasers to Diamond Baseball Holdings in order to focus on the development of USL League One professional soccer team Union Omaha, of which he is also owner.